School Site Council

 This is a public/private collaboration that is working to build the capacity of children to succeed academically and socially while reconnecting families and neighborhoods with school.
-The program is held after school daily from 2:10 – 6:00 p.m.
+The program is held after school daily from 2:25 – 6:00 p.m.
 The main components of the program are: literacy, recreation, and enrichment.
-The following are examples of the types of activities students engage in at START: Reading, Literacy, Sports, Games and Enrichment activities.
+The following are examples of the types of activities students engage in: Reading, Literacy, Sports, Games and Enrichment activities.
 Enrollment is on a first come, first serve basis.
 Applications are located in the school office.
-If you have any questions regarding the START program, please call (916) 826-7803.
+If you have any questions regarding the .

 MARE – Marine Activities, Resources and Education is the longest running program here at John Reith.
 Brought to us by University of California at Berkley’s Lawrence Hall of Science in 1992 the staff has continued to bring this program to the students at John Reith.
 MARE’s Ocean Week is a whole school “immersion” experience that transforms an entire school into a laboratory for the discovery and exploration of the ocean.
 Ocean week also builds a sense of inclusion throughout the school community and improve the general climate and educational culture of the school.
 Some of the activities include: Squid dissection, t-shirt painting, clam dissection, ocean songs, shark dissections, fish dissection, plankton lab, live crayfish lab and the grand finale ocean week assembly.

 Sixth Grade Sports Programs(4th and 5th Track only)

-Here at John Reith we participate in the 6th grade flag football league, 6th grade basketball league and the 6th grade Volleyball league.
+Here at John Reith we participate in the 6th grade flag football league, 6th grade basketball league and the 6th grade Volleyball league and 4th – 6th grade Track Team.
 Football begins in September, Basketball begins in early December and continues through the end of February.
 Volleyball begins in March and ends by the end of April.
+The Robert Trigg Elementary Track Meet is held in early May.
 All 6th grade students have the opportunity to try out for the teams.